zf4223v1ms7/nexus-sdk/docs/guides/math-branching-with-chat.md

 ## Step 3: Connecting to Chat Completion

-Now we connect the formatted message to the chat completion tool:
+Now you connect the formatted message to the chat completion tool:

 ```json
 {